wilpert/RusPhonetizer/README.md

 https://www.dropbox.com/s/e9q59xk2i7mo8gk/RusStressPredictor.tar.gz

-I have also included in the package a prebuilt model for the case that you do not succeed building it for yourself.
+I have also included in the package a prebuilt model for the case that you do not succeed building it yourself.
 Let me know, if you meet any problems accessing the data.